 All About the Walk for the Woods Project 5K

 The Walk for the Woods Project 5K is a stroll through the Houston East End where many of The Woods Project’s students live and go to school.
 It’s a scenic route that highlights the rich history of the area and stops along the Buffalo Bayou where participants learn about revitalization efforts.
 There are also student meet and greet stops where students share their stories about how The Woods Project has had a positive impact on their life.

 The Walk for the Woods Project 5K is the biggest fundraiser of the year for the organization.
 It’s an event that Spark Energy has participated in for few years in a row, and this year we went all out to make it the most successful 5K yet!

 This year Spark Energy was a sponsor again and put together a team of over 60 employees and family members for the 5K.
 It was the largest group we’ve ever had, and we’re proud to say we won the Golden Boot Award for having the most people participate.

 Many Spark Energy employees who couldn’t make the walk were still able to show their support with more than $1,200 in donations.
 Their donations were added to the Team Spark Energy sponsorship contributions.

 Thousands of people showed up on March 30th to walk the 5K and help out The Woods Project.
 Spark Energy was joined by a number of other local businesses that were sponsors and providing services throughout the event.
-El Tiempo Cantina and Katz Coffee provided complimentary breakfast for all of the participants.
-There were also a number of local food trucks serving up delicious food, live music and children’s activities.
+El Tiempo Cantina and Katz Coffee provided a complimentary breakfast for all of the participants.
+There were also a number of local food trucks serving up delicious food, live music, and children’s activities.

 Spark Energy has supported The Woods Project for many years now.
 The annual 5K is an event we genuinely look forward to as it brings our team together to help a worthy cause that betters the community.